amaliegay/more-console-commands/Docs/More Console Commands.md

     Set current reference gold amount to the input value. cure (v1.8)
-    Cure current reference of disease, blight, poison, and restore attributes and skills levelup
+    Cure current reference of disease, blight, poison, and restore attributes and skills join (v1.16)
+    Join the faction with the specifed id and raise to specified rank levelup
     Increase the player's Skill Module skill by the input value. max (v1.7, requested by iszlev)